intro-skipper/intro-skipper/README.md

 Analyzes the audio of television episodes to detect and skip over intros.

-This fork doesn't ship the custom web interface on your server.
-So the plugin needs to be configured to automatically skip intros.

 ## System requirements

 * Jellyfin 10.8.4 (or newer)